 Where to stay in Castle Combe

-If you fancied spending longer than a day here, you should definitely consider a stop overnight.
+If you fancy spending longer than a day here, you should definitely consider a stop overnight.

 Where is Castle Combe in the Cotswolds?

-The Cotswolds is a drop dead gorgeous part of England which is quite literally a range of rolling hills pocketed with traditional English towns and village!
+The Cotswolds is a drop-dead gorgeous part of England which is quite literally a range of rolling hills pocketed with traditional English towns and villages!